Senedd constituencies and electoral regions: 1999–2007 constituencies

 Between the first election in 1999 for the then National Assembly for Wales, to the 2007 election, there were three former constituencies.
 These constituencies were replaced at the 2007 election, with new boundaries and names.

-Three constituency names, Conwy, Caernarfon, and Meirionydd Nant Conwy, have become historic, and the new boundaries define three constituencies with new names: Arfon, Dwyfor Meirionnydd, and Aberconwy.
+Three constituency names, Conwy, Caernarfon, and Meirionydd Nant Conwy, became historic, and the new boundaries defined three constituencies with new names: Arfon, Dwyfor Meirionnydd, and Aberconwy.
 Generally, the new boundaries define each constituency taking into account local government ward boundaries, and define constituencies close to equal in terms of the sizes of their electorates.